 - Maintain satisfactory academic progress while enrolled at Columbia College Hollywood

 - Certify that you are not in default on a federal student loan and do not owe money on a federal student grant

 - Complete a Financial Aid Interview on the CCH Online Virtual Financial Aid Office at https://cch.vfao.com

 - Certify that you will use federal student aid only for educational purposes

-The Higher Education Act of 1965 as amended (HEA) suspends aid eligibility for students who have been convicted under federal or state law of the sale or possession of drugs, if the offense occurred during a period of enrollment for which the student was receiving federal student aid (grants, loans, and/or work-study).
+The Higher Education Act of 1965 as amended (HEA) suspends aid eligibility for students who have been convicted under federal or state law of the sale or possession of drugs if the offense occurred during a period of enrollment for which you are receiving federal student aid (grants, loans, and/or work-study).
 If you have a conviction(s) for these offenses, call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243) or go to the FAFSA on the Web site, click on “Before Beginning A FAFSA” in the left column, then click on “Student Aid Eligibility Worksheet” to find out how this law applies to you.

 Even if you believe you are ineligible for federal aid, you should complete the FAFSA because you may be eligible for nonfederal aid from states and private institutions.